Single Center: History

 The company was founded in 1886 as the Single Center Spring Buggy Company by Willis Copeland with partners Thomas B. Jones and J. O. St. John.
 Initially they manufactured springs but expanded into transmissions and carriages.
 Starting around the turn of the century they began manufacturing automobiles against the wishes of Jones and St. John who subsequently left the company.
-Single Center continued to build buggys along side automobiles.
+Single Center continued to build buggys alongside automobiles.

-In 1911 Single Center ended automobile production and subsequently Willis Copeland became Evansville’s first Chevrolet dealer.
+In 1911 Single Center ended automobile production and subsequently Willis Copeland became Evansville's first Chevrolet dealer.

-Zent (1900-1902), Zentmobile (1903), Zent (1904-1906)
+Zent (1900–1902), Zentmobile (1903), Zent (1904–1906)

-In 1900 at his machine shop in Marion,Ohio, Schuyler W. Zent built his first automobile.
-It was a gasoline runabout with single-cylinder 8hp engine and single chain drive.
+In 1900 at his machine shop in Marion, Ohio, Schuyler W. Zent built his first automobile.
+It was a gasoline runabout with single-cylinder 8 hp engine and single chain drive.
 In the two years following, he built and sold four more.
 He improved this model and in July 1902 he announced his plans to manufacture commercially.
 He could not find the financing necessary to do that in Marion, so he journeyed to Evansville, Indiana.
 His car was put into production by the Single Center Spring Buggy Company, as the Zentmobile in 1903.

 Willis Copeland would manufacture the car, and all Zent had to worry about was selling it.
 This proved more difficult than Zent had hoped, and within the year the partnership had broken up.

 Schuyler Zent returned to Ohio to build a new Zent in Bellefontaine.
 The new Zent was in production in early 1904.
 His new Zent was powered by a three-cylinder 18 hp engine mounted under the hood, and featured shaft drive.
 A twin and a four joined the line in 1906.
-Early in 1907 the Zent company became the Bellefontaine Automobile Company, and the car’s name was changed to Traveler.
+Early in 1907 the Zent company became the Bellefontaine Automobile Company, and the car's name was changed to Traveler.

 Windsor (1906)

 J. A. Windsor incorporated the Windsor Automobile Company in his native Chicago in late 1905.
 He traveled to Evansville, Indiana to talk to Willis Copeland of the Single Center Buggy Company, who agreed to build the car for him.
 The Windsor was a four-cylinder 30-hp touring car with shaft drive and a friction-type transmission that Windsor preferred calling a “rolling traction drive."
-The friction drive was designed by Copeland’s factory engineer William O. Worth.
+The friction drive was designed by Copeland's factory engineer William O. Worth.